You just missed the next big thing in investing…

 “A person who knows how to take the little elements and build on them, and write the book of how you actually put them into play, a person who comes up with the ability to write the book, I think is better than someone who knows how to do it from past experience.”

 That’s exactly who we are… we are the people with the ability to write the books on how to invest in small companies, like Apple in the ‘70s.

-That’s exactly what I know how to do, and I intend for you to find companies with Apple-like potential.
+That’s exactly what we know how to do, and we intend for you to find companies with Apple-like potential.

 But Aren’t Small-Cap Stocks Risky?